AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/DCSync.md

 ---
 #### DCSync attack with mimikatz

-Using Mimikatz, we must target a specific user.
-Here we will target the built-in administrator account.

-Mimikatz must be ran in the context of the user who has DCSync privileges.
+Running in the context of the user who has DCSync privileges.
 We can utilize `runas.exe` to accomplish this:

 ``` CMD
 C:\Windows\system32>runas /netonly /user:INLANEFREIGHT\adunn powershell
 ```